cortesi/modd/README.md

 env MYCONFIG=foo modd
 ```

-On the terminal, we output a short header to show which command is responsible
+On the terminal, modd outputs a short header to show which command is
-for a given line of output.
-This header is calculated from the input command,
+responsible for a given line of output.
+This header is calculated from the
-using the first significant non-whitespace line of text - backslash escapes are
+input command, using the first significant non-whitespace line of text -
-removed from the end of the line, comment characters are removed from the
+backslash escapes are removed from the end of the line, comment characters are
-beginning, and whitespace is stripped.
-This gives you some control over how the
+removed from the beginning, and whitespace is stripped.
+Using the fact that the
-command appears in the logs.
-You can also get creative and use the fact that
-the shell itself permits comments to give an entirely custom process name.
+shell itself permits comments, you can completely control the log display name.

 ```
 {
-    # This will show as "prep: mycommand ..."
+    # This will show as "prep: mycommand"
     prep: "
         mycommand \
             --longoption 1 \